Assignment Help

 Click OK

 Save your settings.
-AutoRecover is now active.
-These settings apply to all documents you work on in Word.
+AutoRecover is now active for all documents.

 Enabling AutoRecover on Mac (Microsoft Word)